ptsteadman/notebook/essays/first-principles.md

 -------------------------------------------------------------------------------

-I can think of two ways to go about learning about literature.
+I can think of two ways to go about learning literature.
 One is to start from first principles.
 We would look at letters, words, events, and figure out where meaning comes from, and what makes sentences beautiful, and beautiful to whom.
 We would examine a large number of text and non-text documents, and